dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 The first Bluebikes dataset we will use in this lab is station information, which is a JSON file with names, IDs and coordinates (among other info) for each station.

 ## We have made a copy of this data in <a href="data/bluebikes-stations.json" download markdown="1">`https://dsc106.com/labs/lab07/data/bluebikes-stations.json`</a>.
-This is a CSV file where every row has the following properties:
+This is a JSON file with the following properties:

 - `Number`: a code like "L32001"
 - `NAME`: the station’s name, like "Railroad Lot and Minuteman Bikeway"